ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.ClearSessionToken"></a>
 ## ClearSessionToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API clears the session token.
 It is used when a session is no longer needed or when a session needs to be reset.
-The API returns a success message upon successful execution.
+The method ensures that the session token is completely removed from the system.

 ### Parameters